-RHA is a multi-scale, interdisciplinary capability that addresses radiation-induced physical phenomena from the subatomic to system level.
-These skills can be used to
+For more information, contact robert.f.hodson@nasa.gov and RHA is a multi-scale, interdisciplinary capability that adjonathan.a.pellish@nasa.gov.
+This article was contributed dresses radiation-induced physical phenomena from the by Dr. Jonathan Pellish, Avionics TDT member, and NASA subatomic to system level.
+These skills can be used to Electronics Parts Manager.